 Before each element a colored box is shown.
 The box is gray while that particular choice is not available.
-If choices are available, the box is green for controllable events, red for uncontrollable events, blue for other events, and black for everything else (time delay, reset, and undo).
-The text of the left button has the same color as the box.
+If choices are available, the box is green for controllable events, red for uncontrollable events, blue for other events, and for everything else (time delay, reset, and undo) it is black when using a light theme and white when using a dark theme.
+The text of the left button is colored similarly to the box.
 The colors help to quickly identify elements with possible choices.